-Dangers of disconnecting piezo common rail injectors while the engine is running
+Dangers of piezo common rail injectors

 Disconnecting a piezo common rail injector while the engine running is highly dangerous and can kill.
 Unlike with old style rotary diesel pumps, Piezo injectors work by passing a current through a piezo stack in one direction to expand the piezo crystals then discharge them to the ground to contract back to the original size, this expansion and contraction operates a servo valve, this servo valve controls fuel pressure above the injector needle.

 The piezo injectors are operated by up to 200 colts, 15 amps.
-This has the potential to kill and if you manage to disconnect the injector while the piezo crystals are expanding they, the crystals will not complete the process and discharge to the ground causing them to remain in their expanded stake, keeping the injector open.
+This has the potential to kill and if you manage to disconnect the injector while the piezo crystals are expanding, the crystals will not complete the process and discharge to the ground causing them to remain in their expanded stake, keeping the injector open.

 PF Jones technicians are fully trained to operate piezo and solenoid operated common rail injectors.

 No posts found